-The Company has some forward order visibility due to the fleet planning, budgeting and funding application processes its transit customers undertake in order to purchase duty transit buses and motor coaches.
-New transit buses and motor coaches are often ordered three months to one year in advance of delivery, and because the funds for base order transit bus purchases under procurements are generally approved and allocated at the time the base order is made, cancellations are rare.
+The Company has some forward order visibility in its public markets in North America due to the fleet planning, budgeting and funding application processes its transit customers undertake in order to purchase transit buses and motor coaches.
+Public and private orders of heavy-duty transit buses and public motor coach orders are often made three months to one year in advance of delivery, due to the customized nature of the vehicles and the procurement processes.

 Forward visibility into the private coach industry is rather limited.
 Management however, is in constant contact with motor coach operators to discuss their fleet replenishment and growth plans.
 Management also uses trend analysis to predict medium to long term demand and to set production rates.
-Visibility with respect to pre-owned coach sales is even more limited, with purchases often being initiated and completed within a very short period of time.
+The majority of sales are generally made in the fourth-quarter of the year.
+Visibility with respect to pre-owned coach sales is more limited, with purchases often being initiated and completed within a very short period of time.
 MCI also manufactures some "stock" units to enable it to sell coaches to private customers who require quick delivery.